SAP-archive/cloud-businessrules-templates/README.md

 3. Developer role to create and deploy SAPUI5 applications in SAP Cloud Platform.
 4. SAP WebIDE Full-Stack service enabled in SAP Cloud Platform.

+You need to have the following for **rulesprojects** template:
+1. SAP Cloud Platform (Neo) account with an active subscription to Business Rules service.Refer [here](https://blogs.sap.com/2017/04/26/sap-cloud-platform-business-rules-try-it-yourself/) for information on getting a free trial account of SAP Cloud Platform and how to enable SAP Cloud Platform Business Rules Service.
+2. **RuleSuperUser** role for Runtime and Repository operations.

 You need to have the following for **workflow** template:
 1. SAP Cloud Platform (Neo) account with an active subscription to Business Rules and Workflow service.
 2. **WorkflowDeveloper** role to deploy workflow.